andrinruegg/m431_ap_23a_/README.md

 My main goal for this project is to give fear and excitement to the players.
 I want them to have an enjoyable and horrible (of corse in the creepy way) experience as they play.

 ### Is the game avaible to downlaod?
-No they game is not avaible to download as I dont want to upload.
+No the game is not avaible to download as I dont want to upload it.

 ## Iperka